Zomebody/pumpkit/README.md

 ### Weaknesses
 - No built-in support for non-rectangular UI elements
-- No built-in support for creating clickable text
+- No built-in UI components.
+You will have to program those yourself with the tools and events provided
-- No built-in UI components
+- No good support for setting the render priority/layer of objects